nicslabdev/MOTAM-Gateway/README.md

 - *sswnThread.py* file.
 Python Script.
 This is a thread launched by main code (BLE_PSWNDevice_SSWNDevice_DA_LA_SA.js) that notify the new values from GPS receiver.

 - *loadSession.py* file.
-Python script.
+Old python script.
+This is not in use now.
 This thread can be launch by BLE_PSWNDevice_SSWNDevice_DA_LA_SA.js process.
 The script charge a previously saved session for simulate a car trip.
 Sessions contains information about OBD-II interface and GPS, that has been captured in a previous car trip.

+- *loadSessionSocket.py* file.
+Python Script.
+This charge a previously saved session for simulate a car trip and send the information in "real time" through a socket (ideally, through Wifi Direct).
+Sessions contains information about OBD-II interface and GPS, that has been captured in a previous car trip.

 - *usbDiscovery* file.
 Bash script that return the identifier and path of the USB connected devices.
 This is used by the main code.

 - *zenity* file.
 It's a simple shell script that show a GUI dialog about run OBDII interface simulator and return the answer to the main code.
 This is used by the main code.

-- *Start.sh* file.
+- *StartGateway.sh* file.
 This is a bash script that start the main code "BLE_PSWNDevice_SSWNDevice_DA_LA_SA.js" with super-user permission.
 This is called by MOTAM desktop shortcut.